 He went on to the Lord Dufferin training ship in Mumbai (was Bombay), sort of a naval academy, at about 16-years-old.
 He was too young to serve in the military during World War II but when he was about 17 he was shipped off to Glasgow where he enrolled to study engineering, working at John Brown Shipyards in Clydebank to get his practical qualifications as was the norm in those days.

 My father was highly intelligent, considered the brains of the family and, of course, there were high expectations for him, which he fulfilled with ease.

 Dad graduated as a mechanical engineer and went off to England to find work.

 In 1951 he met a lovely woman who captured his eye and then his heart.
 That would be my mum, Pamela Mary Bridger, as she was then.
-They married two years later and in 1956, I was born, their only child.
+They married three years later and in 1956, I was born, their only child.
 We lived as a family in a little bungalow in Barnehurst, Kent before Dad’s career path took us to Japan in 1960 where he worked for five years as a project manager on a nuclear power plant with GE UK.

 He worked damn hard.
 Not so much physically, but in ensuring he mentally was on top of every detail he was responsible for as a manager or executive.
 My earliest memories are of my father in his chair after work, reading the newspaper and later, of his falling asleep in a big ugly green recliner with stacks of memos and reports piled on his chest and two piles more on the floor, one he’d read, the other yet to read.